-Research Portfolio Guidelines for Clinical Track: For promotions to Clinical Assistant Professor, the Research Portfolio is optional, but the faculty member should provide a research statement articulating what they do instead of research (e.g. "I have a heavy clinical workload and am director of the X fellowship program").
-The Research Portfolio is required for senior-level Clinical Track faculty ranks — meaning promotions to Clinical Associate and Clinical Professor.
+Research Portfolio Guidelines for Clinical Track: For promotions, the Research Portfolio is optional if a scholarly portfolio is completed, but the faculty member should provide a research statement articulating what they do instead of research (e.g. "I have a heavy clinical workload and am director of the X fellowship program").

 Research Professor Ranks